Darxo/Hardened/README.md

 - Display reason when the owner-faction of a faction loses relation with you, because you lost relation with that child-faction
 - Add tooltip for undesirable food (e.g. Strange Meat) explaining that their are eaten last
 - Add Setting (on) for displaying non-settlement location names and numerals while they are within your vision (Lairs, Unique Locations, Attached Locations)
+- Display placeholder in Faction & Relation screen for any civilian faction that you have not yet discovered
+- Display Factions in the Faction & Relation screen, even if they have 50 Relation with you
 - Brothers that "die" outside of combat (e.g. Events) will now always transfer their equipment into your stash
 - List the effects of camping in the camping tooltip
 - Reduce lag when opening Taxidermist or crafting in Taxidermist, when many blueprints are avaiable or the player inventory is large